 🍫 How to Make

-Step 1: Add your dry ingredients in a bowl and give it a good stir to ensure it is incorporated.
+Step 1: Add your dry ingredients in a medium mixing bowl and give it a good stir to ensure it is incorporated.
+Then you will move on to the recipe as directed.

 Step 2: In a hand mixer or stand mixer you will want to cream your eggs, granulated sugar, brown sugar, drained zucchini, butter, and vanilla.